Brad Binder | Back in the Top Ten at Motegi

 Having been on the Mahindra for so little time, every practice session was crucial for Brad and his Ambrogio Racing Team.
 Going straight into qualifying was less than ideal, but it was the same for everyone and Brad at least had knowledge of the track.
 The young South African immediately got to work in the wet conditions, attempting to balance putting in a fast lap and finding a good setting for the bike.
 He eventually finished in 15th, with a 2’11.973. ”This weekend has been a bit hectic.
 We basically just sat around doing nothing all yesterday and this morning so that was a shame.
 When we did get out there was extra pressure to go out and push push push because it was straight into qualifying.
 Not ideal.
 I’m pretty happy with our position overall.
 I don’t know what the weather will be like tomorrow but I’m ready to fight for some points.”

 Race day saw the temperature drop slightly, with dark heavy clouds hanging in the sky.
 There was a distinct threat of rain throughout the entire day.
 Occasional spits of rain had some teams and riders nervous.
+The climate did not lower the excitement of bettors.
+The UK betting sites are offering the best odds for these kinds of races.
+Punters can look for the new UK betting sites to find the latest bonuses and promotions.
 Brad maintained focused on the race.

 A slow drag off the line knocked Brad back several places going into the ultra fast turn one.
 Brad was able to avoid an incident with Miguel Oliveira several turns later, but was held up slightly as other riders were pushed wide.
 Brad began to battle with the likes of Fenati and Isaac Vinales, frequently swapping places with them and several other riders during the race.
 15th saw Brad again return to the points and just .7 from the top ten is an encouraging result.